jeffknerr/workout-bingo/README.md

 # todo

-- check that all current_workouts are the same (not +1 or -1)
-- change procmail recipe to also save a copy to aaa.bingo
+x check that all current_workouts are the same (not +1 or -1) x change procmail recipe to also save a copy to aaa.bingo
 - something to determine game over/winner
-- write a utils.py file to pull all common functions into
-- where to put the rsyncs for updated boards?
+x write a utils.py file to pull all common functions into x where to put the rsyncs for updated boards?
 - take all cs.swat.edu specific stuff outside of code/git
 - fix up this readme :)
 - set up cron to call bingoemail.py program
-- full game test with test emails
+~ full game test with test emails
-- full game test with beta tester emails
-- .nogame file (cron checks if there's a game currently running)
+- full game test with beta tester emails x .nogame file (cron checks if there's a game currently running)
 - launch on Dec 1

 # outline